FredLackey/ory-sandbox/README.md

 Once we add in the translated FQDNS, this gives us the following:

 **Important:**
-**If you are following along, you may want to run this in a second terminal session since it does not return.**
+**If you are following along, and if you want to use their syntax the way they suggested, you may want to run this in a second terminal session since it does not return.**

 ```bash
 docker run --rm -it \